MohamedHamouda23/small-projects/To_do_list/README.md

 # ✅ To-Do List Manager

 A simple Python program to manage tasks from the command line.
-This tool allows users to add, view, complete, and delete to-do items using a text file for storage.
+This tool allows users to add, view, complete, and delete to-do items using a csv file for storage.

 ## 🧠 Features